arfurlaneto/bootcamp-gostack09-gobarber/README.md

 # How To Run

 ## back-end
-You will need Postgres, Mongo and Redis intances.
+You will need Postgres, Mongo and Redis instances.
 You can setup them all with docker:
 ```
   docker run --name postgresbarber -e POSTGRES_DB=gobarber -e POSTGRES_PASSWORD=docker -p 5432:5432 -d -t postgres:11
   docker run --name mongobarber -p 27017:27017 -d -t mongo